ONSdigital/csvcubed/external-docs/docs/guides/standard-shape.md

+# Standard Shape

+> This page describes how to build and configure a standard shape data cube.
+For more information about the data shapes supported by csvcubed, see [Shaping your data](./shape-data.md).
+The instructions below assume a basic understanding of writing a [qube-config.json file](./configuration/qube-config.md).

 The standard shape extends the [common structure](./shape-data.md#common-structure) by requiring that **each row** has a _measures_ column and a _units_ column; these columns define the measure and unit (of measure) for each row.

-The standard shape is most at home where you have a sparse data cube, i.e. there are a large number of possible combinations of dimension values, but very few of them have observed values recorded.
-If your data cube is dense, then consider using the [pivoted shape](./pivoted-shape.md).
+The standard shape is most appropriate where you have a [sparse](../glossary/index.md#sparse-data) data cube, i.e. there are a large number of possible combinations of dimension values, but very few of them have observed values recorded.
+If your data cube is [dense](../glossary/index.md#dense-data), then consider using the [pivoted shape](./pivoted-shape.md).

 ## Single Measure